Beef Noodle Soup

 Banqiao:

-- Budget-friendly routes combined with night market culture
+- Affordable route combined with night market culture

 Taichung Area

-Characteristics: Taichung beef noodle soup prefers refreshing taste, with lighter broth than Taipei but maintaining rich layers.
+Taichung beef noodle soup prefers a refreshing taste, with broth lighter than Taipei's but still maintaining rich layers.

 Representative Shops:

-- Duan Chunzhen Beef Noodles: Successful chain operation case
+- Duan Chunzhen Beef Noodle: Successful chain operation case

 Tainan Area

-Characteristics: Combined with Tainan's sweet taste preference, beef noodle soup seasoning is sweeter with rich ancient capital flavor.
+Combined with Tainan's sweet taste preferences, beef noodle soup seasoning is sweeter, with strong historical Fucheng (Tainan) flavor.

 Kaohsiung Area